Colorado deputy killed in barrage of gunfire at apartment complex

 President Donald Trump said on Twitter: “My deepest condolences to the victims of the terrible shooting in Douglas County @dcsheriff, and their families.”

-The deputies responded to a complaint at a suburban apartment complex in Douglas County, about 16 miles south of Denver, shortly after 5 a.m.
-MST (noon GMT), Spurlock said.
+The deputies first responded to a “verbal disturbance” at the apartment complex in Highland Ranch, about 16 miles (26 km) south of Denver, at about 3 a.m., the sheriff’s office said in a statement.

+Two men were in the apartment, and one of them told the officers that the other was “acting bizarre and may be having a mental breakdown,” the statement said.
+The officers left the scene after determining no crime had been committed.

-Immediately after the five officers entered the apartment, the suspect, who was in a bedroom, began firing, killing Deputy Zackari Parrish, 29, and injuring the four others.
+About 5:15 a.m., officers returned after a second complaint.
+After they entered the residence, the suspect opened fire from a bedroom, killing Deputy Zackari Parrish, 29, and wounding three others.

+Parrish, who was married with two young children, joined the force seven months earlier.

 “When he was shot and went down, the other officers went down right around him and they tried to pull him out, but were unable to because of their injuries,” Spurlock said.
-Parrish had been on the force for only seven months.

-Police initially thought the call was about domestic violence but it turned out to be complaint of a loud disturbance in the apartment, the sheriff said.
+At about 7 a.m., a SWAT team entered the apartment and more shots were exchanged.
+The suspect was killed and a fourth officer was wounded in the gunfire, the sheriff’s office statement said.

-The suspect, who Spurlock believed was in the apartment with at least one other person, fired more than 100 rounds before he was shot by police.
+All told, the suspect fired more than 100 rounds before he was shot by police.

-The other injured officers were identified as Mike Doyle, 28; Taylor Davis, 30; Jeffrey Pelle, 32, and Tom O‘Donnell 31.
-They were taken to local hospitals and were in stable condition.
+The injured officers were identified as Mike Doyle, 28; Taylor Davis, 30; Jeffrey Pelle, 32, and Tom O‘Donnell 31.
+They were taken to hospitals and were in stable condition.

-Pelle, who underwent emergency surgery, is the son of Boulder County Sheriff Joe Pelle, according to an online statement from the family.
+Pelle, who had emergency surgery, is the son of Boulder County Sheriff Joe Pelle, according to an online statement from the family.

 The identities of the two injured civilians were not immediately disclosed, but Spurlock said he believed they are residents from other apartments.
 Their injuries were not life- threatening, he said.